DEIB-GECO/VarSum/README.md

 - [(video) Try the API by yourself](https://polimi365-my.sharepoint.com/:v:/g/personal/10435046_polimi_it/ETN9_W7Z9xtMpg4l0UwfzTwBcDKvFkJ1eUKxGOcEvQGzIw?e=R9YFnZ)

 ## Abbreviations and terms
-As a reference, below are listed some abbreviations in use.
+As a reference, some abbreviations in use are listed below.

 #### Ethnicity - Country and Continent of provenance